gjabdelnoor/FlashPPICached/README.md

 ## Usage

 ### Fast Proteome-wide PPI Screening (All-vs-All)
 Run the prediction script by passing your proteome FASTA file.
 It will output a predictions file with predicted pairs of interacting proteins and confidence scores.
+Note: Requires a machine with at least 1 GPU.

 ```bash
 python predict_proteome.py --fasta my_proteome.fasta --output predictions.csv